The Role of Masking for Efficient Supervised Knowledge Distillation of Vision Transformers: Experiments

+Here, we test the performance of the MaskedKD for the tasks other than the supervised ViT distillation.
+In particular, we apply MaskedKD to (1) the distillation of audio spectrogram transformers, and (2) the self-supervised learning algorithms that utilize some form of self-distillation.

-\textbf{Distilling audio transformers.} Here, we check whether the MaskedKD can also be applied to efficiently distill the transformers that process the data from other domains.
-To this end, we distill the knowledge of a AST to a smaller AST on the ESC-50 dataset \citep{ast}; AST has the same architecture as in DeiT, but uses a modified hyperparameter and training method for processing the spectrograms of the speech data.
-The experimental results are given in \cref{tab:speech}.
+\textbf{Distilling audio transformers.} Here, we check whether the MaskedKD can also be applied for an efficient distillation of the transformer that processes data from other domains.
+To this end, we consider distilling an audio spectrogram transformer (AST) \cite{ast} on the ESC-50 audio classification dataset \cite{esc50}.
+AST has an identical architecture to DeiT, but uses a modified training recipe and hyperparameters tailored for processing the spectrograms of the speech data.
+We give a more detailed description of the experimental setups in Appendix A.

-We observe that the MaskedKD can indeed reduce the number of patches from $600$ to $500$ without any performance degradation (and with a slightly improved performance).
-The cost reduction, however, is not as much as in the vision domain.
-The performance drops by $0.6\%$ if we use only $50\%$ of the patches, unlike the vision transformers.
-Still, the performance is better than the model without KD.
+\cref{tables:audio} compares the performance of the vanilla logit distillation algorithm against the distillation with MaskedKD.
+We observe that the MaskedKD can indeed reduce the number of patches used by $17\%$ without sacrificing the performance (masking $100$ patches out of $600$).
+The supervision cost reduction, however, is not as much as in the vision domain.
+The performance drops by $0.6\%$ if we use only $50\%$ of the patches, unlike most vision transformers.

+\paragraph{Self-distillation for self-supervised learning.} Here, we apply MaskedKD to reduce the computations of a distillation-based self-supervised learning algorithm, DINO \cite{dino}.
+A line of self-supervised learning literature aims to train useful image representations by distilling the knowledge from a teacher model---generated as a moving average of the student---that sees a differently augmented version from the student \cite{grill20}.
+Since its advent, such \textit{self-training} algorithms for self-supervised learning have been one of the major use cases of knowledge distillation.
+In the context of ViT, DINO \cite{dino} is one of the most prominent algorithms in the direction.
+DINO employs a teacher that sees the full image, a student that sees the full image as well, and additional students having smaller field of views (FOVs); then, DINO performs the self-distillation to regularize the teacher and students to give similar outputs.

+We apply MaskedKD to DINO as follows: We use only the attention scores of a student that sees the full image to compute the patch saliency, and mask the teacher input.
+As the student models with smaller FOVs have a much smaller computational cost for inference, masking the teacher can save a substantial portion of the whole training cost.

+\cref{tables:dino_pretraining_maskedkd} compares the performance of the vanilla DINO against MaskedKD, where we use ImageNet-1k dataset for both the pre-training phase ($100$ epochs) and fine-tuning phase.
+We observe that we can mask away more than $30\%$ of the patches from the teacher input without a degradation in the quality of the learned representation; the quality of representation is measured by the accuracy achievable by linear probing, i.e., only the linear classifier is fine-tuned for the task.
+We can save the teacher computation accordingly, cutting down the total teacher FLOPs from $589$PFLOPs to $384$PFLOPs when we use $66\%$ of the patches.